 You may be able to challenge this delay.
 Some courts may consider the delay to be a violation of your due process rights.
-To bring this challenge, you can show that the delay was due to "unjustifiable government conduct" or to "illegitimate prosecutorial motives" (when the prosecutor illegally wants to make things more difficult for you).
-However, it is hard to prove this type of behavior on the part of the prosecutor, called "prosecutorial misconduct."
-Sometimes ongoing investigations delay prosecutions, and courts will usually accept this as a reason for bringing the case late.
+To bring this challenge, you can show that the delay was due to "unjustifiable government conduct" or to "illegitimate prosecutorial motives" (when the prosecutor illegally wants to make things more difficult for you).54 However, it is hard to prove this type of behavior on the part of the prosecutor, which is also called "prosecutorial misconduct."
+Sometimes ongoing investigations delay prosecutions, and courts will usually accept this as a valid reason for prosecutor bringing the case late.55